jorgebucaran/hyperapp/README.md

 ## Getting started

-You want to develop feature-rich, scalable browser-based applications using a functional paradigm and thought you might give Hyperapp a go.
+You want to develop feature-rich, scalable browser-based applications using a functional paradigm and thought you might give Hyperapp a go?
 Let's see what it can do.
 Along the way, we'll explain the most important principles and terminology so you'll be ready to tackle the rest of the documentation.
 Before we sign off, we'll even walk you through setting up a minimal build step and a local development server using a JavaScript module bundler.

 Our first example is a counter that can be incremented or decremented.
 The goal of this tutorial is to give you a taste of how Hyperapp works, not build a real-world application.
 You'll learn how to initialize your application state, wire actions to user-triggered events, and render HTML on the page.